grpc/proposal/A30-xds-v3.md

 - Newer gRPC clients that support versions N-1 and N will see the server feature for version N in the bootstrap file, so they will use version
-  N.  (If for some reason the server feature for version N was not present in the bootstrap file, they would also work using version N-1.
+  N.  (If for some reason the server feature for version N was not present in the bootstrap file, they would also work using version N-1, as long as that server feature is present.)
-  Note that these clients will not care whether the bootstrap file contains the server feature for version N-1, because they will assume that the server supports this version anyway.)

 Now let's say that you want to drop support for version N-1 in your xDS server, so that it supports only version N.  Before you can do that,